-Westminster Confession of Faith: Chapter One
+Westminster Confession of Faith: Chapter 1

 The first chapter of the Westminster Confession deals with the topic of Holy Scripture and it answers some important question for us about the Bible, such as: